Kingxukai/linux/Documentation/pcmcia/driver-changes.rst

    Instead of pcmcia_get_{first,next}_tuple(), pcmcia_get_tuple_data() and
    pcmcia_parse_tuple(), a driver shall use "pcmcia_get_tuple()" if it is only interested in one (raw) tuple, or "pcmcia_loop_tuple()" if it is interested in all tuples of one type.
-To decode the MAC from CISTPL_FUNCE, a new helper "pcmcia_get_mac_from_cis()" was added.
+To decode the woke MAC from CISTPL_FUNCE, a new helper "pcmcia_get_mac_from_cis()" was added.

 * New configuration loop helper (as of 2.6.28)